git-moss/ConvertWithMoss/README-FORMATS.md

 The format is documented in detail in the appendix of the respective parameter guides.
 The KMP format contains only 1 group of a multisample, which means there are only key splits but no groups.
 The file references several KSF files which contain the sample data for each key region.

+Since the KMP format can only contain 1 group of a multisample, sources with multiple groups are split into several destination KMP files.
+Due to limitations of the format only uncompressed 8 or 16 bit samples up to 48kHz are supported.
+Files in other formats are automatically converted.

 ## Korg wavestate/modwave

-The korgmultisample format is currently used by the Korg wavestate and modwave keyboards.
+The korgmultisample format is currently used by the Korg wavestate and modwave keyboards as well as their VST plugin siblings.
 Files in that format (*.korgmultisample) can be opened with the Korg Sample Builder software and transferred to the keyboard.

 Since the format is pretty simple all data stored in the file is available for the conversion.

+Since the format supports only one group of a multisample, multiple destination files are created for each group available in the source.
+If there is more than one group in the source the name of the created file has the velocity range of the group added.
+Using that information a multisample with up to 4 groups can be created as a Performance in the device.

 ## Native Instruments Kontakt NKI/NKM

 Kontakt is a sampler from Native Instruments which uses a plethora of file formats which all are sadly proprietary and therefore no documentation is publicly available.
 Nevertheless, several people analyzed the format and by now sufficient information is available to provide the support as the source.

 However, the format changed many times across the different Kontakt versions.
-So far, the following formats are known and supported:
+So far, the following formats are known and supported as a source:

 | Kontakt Version |
 |:----------------|